dfirsec/yt_image_extractor/README.md

 - `-h, --help`: Display the help message.
 - `-s, --small`: Download the video in the lowest available quality.
 - `-f [N]`: Specify the number of frames to skip before capturing an image (default is 30, i.e., capture 1 image every 30 frames).
-- `--start-time`: Define the video start time for image extraction (format: HH:MM:SS).
+- `--start-time`: Define the video start time for image extraction (format: MM:SS).
-- `--end-time`: Define the video end time for image extraction (format: HH:MM:SS).
+- `--end-time`: Define the video end time for image extraction (format: MM:SS).

 ### Example Usage